 There is no doubt about it—dental work is expensive.
-This may be especially true for orthodontic work, which isn't covered by most dental insurance plans for people over 18.
+This may be especially true for orthodontic work, which isn't covered by most dental insurance plans for adults.
 If you're looking to straighten your smile, options like braces can cost upwards of $6000.

 There are some dental insurance plans that make it easier to pay for braces.
 But you need to know what to watch for—including policy exclusions and caps.
 With so much to consider, we put together a list of the best orthodontic options to consider, so you can flash those pearly whites without shelling out an arm and leg.

 Best Overall : Delta Dental

 Delta Dental insurance is the country's largest dental insurance provider.
-The company covers 37 million people nationwide and its network includes 155,000 dentists.
+The company covers over 80 million people nationwide and its network includes 155,000 dentists.
 Delta Dental began in 1955.
-AM Best gives “A” or “A-” Excellent financial strength ratings to several Delta Dental groups.
-Not all Delta Dental Groups are rated by AM Best.
-Also, each region has a Better Business Bureau page with different ratings.
+AM Best gave Delta Dental of California and its affiliates an "A" (Excellent) rating.
+Also, each region has a Better Business Bureau page, making ratings vary by location.

-Delta Dental offers three options for orthodontic coverage:
+Delta Dental offers four options for orthodontic coverage:

 - Delta Dental Premier®